 “A mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.”

-Perhaps by tracing its entry into what is now virtually mainstream use, we can unwrap its meaning a little further.
+Perhaps by tracing its entry into what is now virtually mainstream use, we can unwrap the meaning of mindfulness a little further.

 The practice of mindfulness has been transmitted to the West via Buddhist teachings from the East.
 In the original texts, written in Pali, the sacred language of the Buddhist texts, the word used is sati.